 Fifth International APH PhD Conference | 20-22 June 2017 | Jyväskylä, Finland

-On 20-22 June 2017 the Fifth International PhD Conference in Political History will take place in Jyväskylä, Finland.
+On 20-22 June 2017 the Fifth International PhD Conference in Political History took place in Jyväskylä, Finland.

-The Conference will be preceded on 18–20 June 2017 by the workshop “Parliaments, the Executive and Foreign Policy in Comparative and Transnational Perspectives”, organised by the Academy of Finland Project Supra- and Transnational Foreign Policy versus National Parliamentary Government, 1914–2014 as its final conference.
+The Conference was preceded on 18–20 June 2017 by the workshop “Parliaments, the Executive and Foreign Policy in Comparative and Transnational Perspectives”, organised by the Academy of Finland Project Supra- and Transnational Foreign Policy versus National Parliamentary Government, 1914–2014 as its final conference.